envoyproxy/gateway/site/content/zh/latest/api/extension_types.md

 ProxyAccessLogFormat defines the format of accesslog.
-By default accesslogs are written to standard output.
+By default, accesslogs are written to standard output.

 _Appears in:_
 - [ProxyAccessLogSetting](#proxyaccesslogsetting)